trustdan/dronecon-hackathon/README.md

 # Drone Resources
+This repo has files related to the Dronecon Hackathon.

-This repository contains a collection of resources related to drone technology, including various documents, websites, and initiatives.
+The README (below) contains a collection of resources related to drone technology, including various documents, websites, and initiatives.

 ## Old Bard College Files